 Charming French restaurant with live music.
 The food is excellent, the wine is French (no need to say more), and the service is far from French (no need to say more either).
 The interior is relaxed with warm colors and chairs you can spend your whole evening.
 You should ask for a table by the window, that way you can people watch too, at least during summer.
 Cafe Sud is a little bit pricy but you will love the atmosphere, which is a mix of cool and relaxed, yet snobby French.
 You should book a table in advance.
 The restaurant fills up pretty quickly, especially on Fridays and Saturdays.
 You can check Cafe Sud’s website for booking.

 Oh my God!
 This is such a place not to be missed.
 Everything they serve is made as a souffle.
 Well, almost.
 I had escargot for a starter and then we had souffle with Biff Bourgogne and souffle with asparagus.
 The souffle is served on a plate with the filling of your choice baked inside.
-However, you also get a small mug of the filling on the side.
+However, you also get a small mug of filling on the side.
 The restaurant has a style of a French bistro and the food is excellent.
 The souffle meal will work for lunch as well as for dinner.
 The prices are very reasonable for Paris and France.
-You can book a table on Le Souffle’s website (the French language only so send them an e-mail)
+You can book a table on Le Souffle’s website.

 Canard and champagne